adiguptaa/Predicting-Credit-Card-Fraud/README.md

 #### Libraries Used:
 - scikit-learn for Grid Search CV (`GridSearchCV` class) and model evaluation.

-### Evaluation Framework

-Each model was rigorously evaluated using a consistent set of metrics, including accuracy, precision, recall, and F1-score, allowing us to compare their performance directly.
-This systematic approach to model development and evaluation ensured that our findings were reliable and actionable.

-By experimenting with different models and applying both preprocessing techniques like PCA and advanced methods like hyperparameter tuning, we aimed to comprehensively explore the solution space for fraud detection.
-The utilization of scikit-learn throughout provided a robust and flexible framework for model training, evaluation, and optimization.

 ## Model Evaluation

-A thorough and methodical evaluation process is crucial in assessing the effectiveness of machine learning models, especially in applications as critical as fraud detection.
-Our evaluation strategy employed a combination of cross-validation techniques and a comprehensive set of performance metrics to ensure the reliability and robustness of our models.

 ### Evaluation Methodology